beckym223/manual_work/E6_long_edited.md

 prescription drug coverage average 1.1 more prescriptions than those without.
-If the 26 per- cent of the population who currently pay all
-4 See Peter Adams et al. (2003), Dana P. Goldman et al.  (2004), Anne E. Hall (2004), Haiden A. Huskamp et al.  (2004, 2005), John R. Moran and Kosali I. Simon (2005), and Z. Yang et al. (2004).  their pharmacy bills enroll in Part D, experience this increase in number of prescriptions, and face the current average monthly cost of a new prescription, $66, then this increases the cost of
+If the 26 per- cent of the population who currently pay all their pharmacy bills enroll in Part D, experience this increase in number of prescriptions, and face the current average monthly cost of a new prescription, $66, then this increases the cost of